influxdata/docs-v2/content/v2.0/query-data/guides/monitor-states.md

 ## Find how long a state persists

-1. In your query, specify the bucket to search.
-2. Specify a time range to search.
-3. Use the `stateDuration()` function and include the following information:
+1. Use the `stateDuration()` function and include the following information:

   - **Column to search:** any tag key, tag value, field key, field value, or measurement.
   - **Value:** value (or state) to search for in the specified column.